 Who remembers the fun early 1970s movie “Cold Turkey” starring Dick Van Dyke and Tom Poston.
 It was Norman Lear’s very first film ever and it was shot almost entirely on location in the little town of Greenfield, Iowa.

-I was reminded of the comedy after visiting Greenfield and spending the night at the community’s only hotel, aptly named The Hotel Greenfield.
+I was reminded of the comedy after visiting Greenfield.
+There I spent the night at the community’s only hotel, aptly named The Hotel Greenfield.
 It’s about a half block from the town square featured in many scenes in “Cold Turkey.”

 Originally built in the 1920s with 32 rooms, The Hotel Greenfield is now on the National Register of Historic Places.
 Today it has 20 spacious rooms on two floors — sorry, no elevator — and is furnished with lovely antiques.
 Some of the light fixtures are original, as is much of the woodwork, stained glass and the plaster.

 Two of the rooms are suites with a private porch that I could live in quite comfortably.
-The adjacent restaurant, Olive Branch, serves a mighty fine pork tenderloin and a stack of onion rings that will make it worth driving to Iowa for.
+The adjacent restaurant, Olive Branch, serves a mighty fine pork tenderloin and a stack of onion rings worthy of a drive to Iowa, wherever you are.

 What makes the renovation of the Hotel Greenfield so cool is that it wasn’t a big corporation or Daddy Warbucks money bags who saw this as an opportunity to make some money.
 Instead, about 100 people in Greenfield and surrounding communities decided this little town needed a hotel again.
 So, investing as little $250 each, they raised enough money to bring this beautiful hotel back to life.